 - This is because sports vision training helps the eyes and brain react more quickly to changes in the environment, resulting in more successes and fewer accidents.

-- Vision Therapy Calgary serves patients from Bridgeland, Macleod Trail, Panorama Hills, and S. Trail Crossing, Alberta and surrounding communities.
+- Vision Therapy Calgary serves patients from Bridgeland, Panorama Hills, S. Trail Crossing, and , Alberta and surrounding communities.